Moniter123/build-cdn/_posts/2018-02-20-one-controller-one-action.md

 with a friend about this problem and they suggested that the approach of putting only one action in one controller class may be a solution to that.
 As preposterous as that sounds, let's just follow this trail for a minute.

-> **Please note:** For the purposes of this article I'm going to assume that you write tests for your application.
-> If you don't... well, then you have bigger things to worry about.

 ## One controller...

 A very popular approach towards structuring controllers is the separation along the lines of CRUD